Green Policyholders

 Climate change effects are now becoming readily visible by nuisance flooding.
 As rising sea water spills over roads, large rulers along the side of roads in Norfolk VA. inform drivers if the water is too deep to drive through.
 Rising sea water kills lawns, floods basements, salt water deteriorates pavement, and overwhelms city storm drain systems As a result of rising sea water green infrastructure improvements are now being implemented by numerous coastal governments.

 Florida has lost over 5 billion dollars in home value from 2005 to 2017.
 From 2018 to 2020 high risk areas dropped another 10%.
 With another 20% drop in value, 10 billion dollars by 2030 due to sea level rise aka climate change.
-With the increase dropped in property values, municipal bond defaults are now a possibility.
+With the increase dropped in property values, municipal bond defaults are a realistic possibility.
 Therefore In Miami Beach, Florida a 400-500 million dollar initial phase resiliency project, physically raising 30% of all beach roads, installing 3 million dollar pump stations that can remove 7K gallons of nuisance flooding sea water per minute back into the ocean, heightening existing sea walls, and creating urban green space.
 These first phase resiliency infrastructure improvements are financed by raising residential/commercial monthly storm water rates eighty four percent (84%) to underwrite climate change green securities.
 This is only a temporary fix, as billions of dollars more will be required in the future to financially cope with climate change sea level rise.
 With sea level rise now quantifiable homeowner insurance rates under FEMA 2.0 are rising 30% annually.
-A $700.00 2021 annual increase added to your mortgage premium.
+A $700.00 2021 annual increase added to your mortgage premium escalating annually thereafter.

 Green Re Insurance companies are adapting by developing alternative ways to transfer risk.
 This is accomplished by using newly developed alternative risk transfer financial instruments.(ART) ART is designed to attract new risk capitol, diversify and expand individual insurance companies to remain solvent in the event of cascading catastrophe claim losses.
-These specialize reinsurance securities include catastrophe bonds, resiliency bonds, weather derivatives and insurance linked securities(ILS) all designed to mitigate climate change claim losses.
+These specialize reinsurance securities include catastrophe bonds, resiliency bonds, weather derivatives and ESG insurance linked securities(ESGILS) all designed to mitigate climate change claim losses.
 North America pays the majority of global insured economic losses.
 Europe is a distant second.
 Currently under development in the green reinsurance market, there is insurance linked securities incorporating, environmental, social governance underwriting(ESGILS.COM).
-This new insurance financial tool will be implemented to transfer climate change risk to investors.
+This new insurance financial tool will be implemented to transfer climate change risk to sophisticated institutional investors.

 A recent report by the US Forest service found that selling home prices dropped by 10% after a single close by wild fire and 23% after a second nearby brush fire.
 Greenbrokers are experts in assisting new home purchasers identifying global warming zones susceptible to wildfires.
+As wildfire climate risk is an unidentified lurking liability for homebuyers.

 With the 2016 Earth day signing of the United Nations Paris agreement, public disclosure is now required from Countries and Insurance companies.
 A new task force led by Michael Bloomberg was formed to guide companies to disclose their climate related financial risks as we move towards a low carbon world.
 Specifically Insurance companies will be required to publically quantify their climate risk.

 On January 25, 2016 California state insurance commissioner Dave Jones was the first insurance commissioner to ask 1,300 Insurance companies operating in California to divest their coal investments.
 Additional requirements include disclosure of all carbon based investments including oil and gas.
 United States insurance companies are the second largest investors in fossil fuels of coal, oil and gas.
-US Insurance companies have 500 billion dollars in fossil fuel equity investments.
-Seventy percent of publicly traded oil and gas companies have had a credit downgrade in 2014 and 2015.
-In December 2020, 65 insurers with 12 trillion combined investments have adopted and implemented a divestment policy for coal.
-Forty percent(40%) of the industry total assets.

-Few homeowners even realize that a green insurance policy is available to adequately insure their sustainable real estate.
+Few homeowners even realize that a green policy insurance is available to adequately insure their sustainable real estate.
 In the event of a loss and an insurance claim is filed the sustainable homeowner wants to have piece of mind that his green certified home will be reconstructed back to, or above, its original green certification level status.
 Using approved green certified building materials/ supplies, knowledgeable green contractors with competent green verifiers, architects, engineers, and inspectors over seeing the entire reconstruction process, recertifying the structure to, or above, its original green certification.
 One of these new insurance products, specifically modeled for sustainable home owners and designed to protect their investment.
 Is the green policyholder endorsement.
 As the green communities market expands exponentially nationwide green insurance is one of the Eco friendly products/services that can shape the rapidly expanding certified green neighborhoods nationwide.
-With green construction moving from the fringe and now becoming standardized fireman’s fund was the first nationwide insurance carrier to offer the green policy holder endorsement.
+With green construction moving from the fringe and now becoming mainstream fireman’s fund was the first nationwide insurance carrier to offer the green policy holder endorsement.
 Now with over 200 million in annual green insurance premiums.

 Fireman’s fund has recently tracked its losses.
 Data has indicated that green certified buildings are significantly more profitable than traditional conventional “brown” buildings.
-With green certified buildings presenting less risk to greenunderwiters.
+With green certified buildings presenting less risk to green underwriters.
 Green buildings present an increased value proposition to home owners and commercial management.
+Lower green policyholder premiums, higher energy efficiency, lower cost financing, and help mitigate climate change effects.
+In 2023 a market survey was implemented since its inception in 2014, currently there still are no green policy insurance programs on the market that is broader than Fireman’s fund, with most policies offering a more narrow insurance coverage.

 As every other worldwide insurance company has failed to actively promote their green policyholders insurance and expanding economic benefits.
-In the event insurance companies would promote green buildings their increased economic value propitiation, reduction in risk factors, and environmental value decreased Co2 emissions, It would have a significant impact in the housing market.
+In the event insurance companies would promote green buildings their increased economic value proposition, reduction in risk factors, and environmental value decreased Co2 emissions, It would have a significant impact in the housing market.

 Fireman’s Fund currently offers a green risk management and loss control advice for helping their customers, specifically catering to larger commercial customers.
 One aspect of concern is solar panels on large commercial buildings.
 Hail destroying solar panels is a problem, so is the problem of high wind, increased thunderstorms destruction.
 Green risk management has indicated mounting brackets need to be fortified.

 The green insurance market has now expanded with dozens of additional insurance carriers now actively involved in the green insurance policy holder market.
 Green policyholder endorsements include: building a sustainable structure from the ground up, upgrading green sustainable renovations, and rebuilding the sustainable property back to the original or upgraded green certification recognized standard in the event of a filed claim loss.
+Green policyholder endorsements can now include: Green roofs, specific green upgrades, solar panels. energy/water efficient upgrades, green building materials and specific green certifications/ratings.
+Sustainable homeowners can now get a quote for green policyholder insurance from: Travelers, Farmers, Amfam and Allstate.

 Commercial green policies can include: loss of income clause, restore indoor air quality to its original standards, restore vegetable or green roofs, surplus lines or separate endorsements can pay for upgraded green features, pay for green recertification which may include federal and local government tax incentives.
 Loss of income clause covers any income loss the green policyholder has sustained from a power outage or covered peril generating their own power from wind, geothermal, or solar energy.
 This includes expenses from purchasing electricity from another source, And all fees charged by the local utility for reconnection and inspections.